-If you receive or are interested in filing for Veteran’s Disability, you may have heard the term “individual unemployability.”
+If you receive or are interested in filing a claim for veteran’s disability compensation, you may have heard the term “individual unemployability.”
 What exactly does that mean, and how do you know if you’re eligible?

-If you have a service-connected disability that prevents you from securing or maintaining any kind of employment, you may qualify for Individual Unemployability (IU).
+If you have a service-connected condition that prevents you from securing or maintaining any kind of employment, you may qualify for Total Disability based on Individual Unemployability (TDIU).
 That means you might qualify to receive disability compensation at the same level as a veteran who has a 100% disability rating.

-In order to receive IU, you must meet the following qualifications:
+In order to receive total disability based on IU, you must meet the following qualifications:

-This is where legal support can be helpful.
-To determine the level of your disabilities and whether you qualify for IU, the VA will look at medical records and other evidence.
+To determine the severity of your disabilities and whether you qualify for TDIU, the Department of Veterans Affairs (VA) will look at medical records and other evidence.
 A trained attorney can take you through the process of gathering that information and ensuring all relevant evidence that is likely to support your case is collected and presented.
 A legal representative can also file an appeal should your application be denied.

-To apply for IU, you will need to file a claim with the VA.
-As mentioned above, this entails gathering medical records and other evidence to support your claim that you are eligible to receive compensation.
-There is also additional paperwork that you will need to fill out, as the VA requires specific forms to be filled out for IU claims.
+To apply for TDIU, you will need to file a claim with the VA.
+As mentioned above, this entails gathering medical records and other evidence to support your claim to prove that you are eligible to receive compensation.
+There is also additional paperwork that you will need to fill out, as the VA requires specific forms for individual unemployability claims.

-As with all Veterans’ Disability claims, you will need to demonstrate that your service-connected disability impacts your ability to work.
-And in the case of IU, you will need to also show that it makes you unable to hold down any kind of substantially gainful work.
+As with all VA disability claims, you will need to demonstrate that your service-connected disability impacts your ability to work.
+And in the case of TDIU, you will need to also show that it makes you unable to hold down any kind of substantially gainful work.

-While it may seem like you wouldn’t be able to work at all if you’re receiving IU, that is not always the case.
-To receive IU, you simply need to demonstrate that you can’t maintain substantially gainful work -- that is, work that significantly supports your financial needs.
+While it may seem like you wouldn’t be able to work at all if you’re receiving TDIU, that is not always the case.
+To receive benefits for individual unemployability, you simply need to demonstrate that you can’t maintain substantially gainful work — that is, work that significantly supports your financial needs.

-However, there is also what’s called marginal work -- jobs that don’t provide enough income to live on, but that can be helpful supplements to your disability compensation.
-If your income doesn’t exceed the poverty line as established by the U.S. Department of Commerce, Bureau of Census, then your job is typically considered marginal work.
-And recipients of IU are often allowed to maintain this type of job.
+However, there is also what’s called marginal work — jobs that don’t provide enough income to live on but that can be helpful supplements to your disability compensation.
+If your income doesn’t exceed the poverty line as established by the U.S. Department of Commerce, then your job is typically considered marginal work.
+And recipients of TDIU are often allowed to maintain this type of job.

-For more information on filing a Veterans’ Disability claim or filing for Individual Unemployability, please feel free to give us a call anytime at 1-877-526-3457.
+For more information on filing an individual unemployability claim, please feel free to give us a call anytime.
 One of our representatives will be happy to answer your questions.
 Or if you’d prefer to contact us online, please fill out this form.